SierraSoftworks/tracing-batteries-rs/README.md

 tracing-batteries = { git = "https://github.com/sierrasoftworks/tracing-batteries-rs.git" }
 ```

-**NOTE** I'm opting to use Git here because the goal of this library is to handle all of the
+**NOTE** I'm opting to use Git here because the goal of this library is to handle all the
 continuous updates to the broader `tracing` and `opentelemetry` ecosystems, using Dependabot
 to do so automatically.
 As such, tracking the `main` branch of this repository is the best way
 (for my own use cases) to handle migrations across the various tools that depend upon this library.